davidwed/ultradefrag/doc/SF_files_readme.txt

 Package contents:

     regular (with installer):
-        ultradefrag ..... full package with GUI, console and boot time components micro edition ... only console and boot time components
+        ultradefrag ... full package with GUI, console and boot time components, allows installing the micro edition too by omitting the GUI components

     portable (for removable drives, no installer):
-        ultradefrag ..... full package with GUI and console components micro edition ... only console components
+        ultradefrag ... full package with GUI and console components, micro edition can be extracted by using only the console components

 Release stages explained: